 Look for certain times of day when the biting behavior is an issue, such as when you get home from work or around meal times.

-Consider if your pup is being aggressive about the nipping, and try to address the variables feeding that aggression.
+Consider whether your pup’s behavior is aggressive biting or nipping and try to address the variables feeding that aggression.

-Consult your vet and ensure your puppy is OK because sometimes discomfort or pain can lead to aggressive behaviors in dogs.
+Consult your vet and ensure your puppy is OK.
+Sometimes, discomfort or pain can lead to aggressive behaviors in dogs.

 If you can narrow down the stimuli or the timing, you can adapt your interventions.